DragonRuby/dragonruby-game-toolkit-contrib/docs/api/outputs.md

 end
 ```

-### Rendering a Sprite using a Class
+### Class Render Primitive

-You can also create a class with solid/border properties and render it as a primitive.
+You can also create a class with sprite properties and render it as a primitive.
 ALL properties must be on the class. **Additionally**, a method called `primitive_marker`
 must be defined on the class.